StressarN/VibeProxy-Linux/FACTORY_SETUP.md

 ### Verification Checklist

-1. ✅ VibeProxy is running (menu bar icon shows green)
+1. ✅ VibeProxy is running (system tray icon is active)
 2. ✅ Both Claude and Codex show as "Connected" in settings
 3. ✅ Factory CLI config has the custom models configured
 4. ✅ `droid` can select your custom models